bow-swift/nef/CONTRIBUTING.md

 ### Rendering content locally

-If you want to check how your documentation will be rendered once it is published, you need to follow these steps:
+If you want to check **how** your documentation will be rendered once it is published, follow the next steps in the root directory.

-- Run the following command from the root directory to generate the site:
+#### A. Rendering simple documentation (without API docs)

 ```bash
 ➜ nef jekyll --project Documentation.app --output docs --main-page Documentation.app/Jekyll/Home.md